arie-g/xv6-explained/Explanations.md

-The kernel also keeps control over the "mode" bit (in the `%ps` register), which marks whether current commands are running in user-mode (and therefore canӴ do all kinds of privileged stuff) or kernel-mode (and therefore can do whatever it wants).
+The kernel also keeps control over the "mode" bit (in the `%ps` register), which marks whether current commands are running in user-mode (and therefore can't do all kinds of privileged stuff) or kernel-mode (and therefore can do whatever it wants).

 ###*Boot*
 The processor (that is, the actual computer) does not know what operating system is installed, what it looks like, or how large it is.